cod1ng-earth/blockstagram/README.md

-### Blockstagram
+# Blockstagram

-this is about pictures on: the blockchain.
+this is about pictures on: the blockchain. yes.

-yes.
+## Idea

+- use your own blockstack id to manage your own (singular) image uploads
+- share your whole "timeline" only with authorized people
+- "authorization" is done using "blockstack ids"

+## Questions